Semantic Region Aware Autonomous Exploration for Multi-Type Map Construction in Unknown Indoor Environments: Introduction

-\textit{2) Existing autonomous exploration methods usually execute the excessively-repeated explorations for the same region.} When reproducting existing methods, we find it is a common case that a robot moves to the next region when the current region has not been fully explored, which easily generates repeated exploration trajectories and significantly affects the exploration efficiency.
-We analyze the two-fold reasons with RRT-based exploration.
-First, due to the randomness of sample point generation, it is difficult to stably guarantee that the best next viewpoint is always inside the current region before it is fully explored.
-Second, the frontier point evaluation function does not consider the semantic region information of environment when determining the next best viewpoint, so it is easy to select the frontier point (closer to other bigger unknown space) as the best viewpoint.
+\textit{2) Existing autonomous exploration methods usually execute excessively-repeated explorations for the same region.} When reproducting existing methods, we find it is a common case that a robot moves to the next region when the current region has not been fully explored, which easily generates repeated exploration trajectories and significantly affects the exploration efficiency.
+We analyze the reasons are two-fold.
+First, due to the randomness of candidate frontier points, it is difficult to stably guarantee that the next best viewpoint goal is always inside the current region before it is fully explored.
+Second, the frontier point evaluation function does not consider the semantic region information of environment when determining the next best viewpoint goal, so it is easy to select the frontier point (closer to other bigger unknown space) as the best viewpoint.

-To handle the above two insufficiencies, this paper proposes a semantics-aware autonomous exploration model, which encourages a mobile robot to fully explore the current region before moving to the next region.
-The proposed model is able to achieve faster speed by avoiding a robot to come back again to the current region to explore the previously-unexplored space, which is implemented by proposing a new frontier point generation mechanism and a new evaluation function that take the semantic region information of environments into consideration.
-In addition, the proposed autonomous exploration model could generate four types of maps (including 2D occupancy grid map, 3D point cloud map, topological map, and semantic map, as shown in Fig.~\ref{fig:out put maps}) while maintaining the real-time exploration at the same time.
+To handle the above two insufficiencies, this paper proposes a semantic region aware autonomous exploration method, which encourages a mobile robot to fully explore the current region before moving to the next region.
+The proposed method achieves faster speed by avoiding a robot to come back again to explore the previously-unexplored space in the current region, which is implemented by proposing a new frontier point generation mechanism and a new frontier point evaluation function that take the semantic region information of environments into the consideration.
+In addition, the proposed autonomous exploration method could generate four types of maps (i.e., the 2D occupancy grid map, the 3D point cloud map, the topological map, and the semantic map shown in Fig.~\ref{fig:out put maps})~while maintaining the real-time exploration at the same time.

-In the experiments, our model is compared with original RRT \cite{r6}, TOPO \cite{r28}, Improved RRT and MMPF (proposed in \cite{r22}) in three simulated environments.
-Compared to Improved RRT, our model achieved \textbf{33.0\%} exploration time reduction and \textbf{39.3\%} exploration trajectory length reduction when maintaining \textbf{\(>\)98\%} exploration rate.
-We also compared the map types with the existing methods and analyzed the storage sizes and update time of different kinds of maps.
+In the experiments, our method is compared with original RRT \cite{r6}, TOPO \cite{r28}, Improved RRT and MMPF (proposed in \cite{r22}) in three simulated environments.
+Compared to classical RRT, our method achieves \textbf{50.7\%} exploration time reduction and \textbf{48.1\%} exploration trajectory length reduction when maintaining \textbf{\(>\)98\%} exploration rate.
+We also compare the map types of our method with that of existing methods.
+In addition, the storage size and update time of different types of maps are analyzed.